hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_batch/batch2_states.md

   QUEUED      --> IN_PROGRESS    : on any work-chunk received by worker
   %%  and  (see ca.uhn.fhir.batch2.progress.InstanceProgress.getNewStatus())
   state first_step_finished <<choice>>
+  IN_PROGRESS --> first_step_finished : When 1st step finishes
+  first_step_finished --> COMPLETED: if no chunks produced first_step_finished --> IN_PROGRESS: chunks produced
   IN_PROGRESS --> in_progress_poll : on poll \n(count acomplete/failed/errored chunks)
   in_progress_poll --> COMPLETED   : 0 failures, errored, or incomplete\n AND at least 1 chunk complete
-  in_progress_poll --> FAILED   : any failed chunks
   in_progress_poll --> ERRORED   : no failed but errored chunks
   in_progress_poll --> FINALIZE   : none failed, gated execution\n last step\n queue REDUCER chunk
   in_progress_poll --> IN_PROGRESS : still work to do
-  IN_PROGRESS --> first_step_finished : When 1st step finishes
-  first_step_finished --> COMPLETED: if no chunks produced first_step_finished --> IN_PROGRESS: chunks produced
   %% ERRORED is just like IN_PROGRESS, but it is a one-way trip from IN_PROGRESS to ERRORED.
   %% FIXME We could probably delete/merge this state with IS_PROCESS, and use the error count in the UI. note left of ERRORED